-The Walt Disney Company (NYSE: DIS) has published results for Q3 of the 2025 financial year.
+The Walt Disney Company (NYSE: DIS) has published Q3 results of the 2025 financial year.
 Revenue reached 23.65 billion USD (+2% year-on-year), slightly below market expectations, while adjusted earnings per share (EPS) came in at 1.61 USD, ahead of analyst forecasts.
 GAAP earnings rose to 2.92 USD, supported by a one-off tax benefit linked to Hulu.

 For the first time, Disney’s streaming segment reported consistent profitability: the Direct-to-Consumer (DTC) division generated 346 million USD in profit, while its subscriber base expanded to 183 million.
 By contrast, linear television continued to decline, whereas the Experiences division strengthened its position, delivering 2.52 billion USD in operating profit (+13% year-on-year).
 The sports arm (ESPN) also improved performance, with operating profit climbing to around 1.04 billion USD (+29% year-on-year).